UPDATES:

-Last updated: May 1, 2022 — One of the scholarships that CHED offers for incoming college students is called CHED Scholarship Program (CSP).
+Overview: One of the scholarships that CHED offers for incoming college students is called the CHED Merit Scholarship Program or CMSP.
+This was re-opened for the Academic Year 2003–2004 after it was suspended after the COVID-19 pandemic.

-This is a yearly competitive student financial assistance program (StuFAP) given to students based on their grades the previous school year.
-The Full Merit and Half Merit scholarships are open to all student applicants.
+This is a yearly competitive student financial assistance program given to students based on their grades from the previous school year.
+The Full Merit and Half Merit scholarship may be awarded to qualified student applicants.

 Qualifications

-- Must not be more than 30-years of age at the time of application except for senior citizens.
+2. Must not be more than 30 years of age at the time of application except for senior citizens.

 The scholarship is open to all qualified and deserving students, preferably those belonging to a special group of persons such as the following: